compsocialscience/summer-institute/2024/calabar/apply.md

 <p align='justify'>(4) A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant's competence/potential and availability.</p>

-**In order to be guaranteed full consideration, all application materials must be submitted on or before July 31st 2024.** All application materials must be submitted through the hyperlinked online Form.
+<p align='justify'>**In order to be guaranteed full consideration, all application materials must be submitted on or before July 31st 2024.** All application materials must be submitted through the hyperlinked online Form.
 Begin your application by clicking<a href='https://www.cognitoforms.com/AcademicHive/sicsscalabarapplicationform'> APPLY</a> .
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail and will ask participants to confirm their participation thereafter.

 Inquiries can be sent to <a href="mailto:sicsscalabar@gmail.com" target="_blank">sicsscalabar@gmail.com</a>